When is a meter station required?

 All installations must be outside and positioned on the front of the building or structure facing the road or access way, or on the sides of the building immediately adjacent to the front.
 The meter station must be easily and directly accessible from the road or access way.
 There must be no fences, walls, obstructions, prickly plants, excessive vegetation, dangerous animals or other hazards that restrict access to the meter station.
 The meter enclosure shall be weather proof and secure from unauthorised entry and interference.

 The meter station should be positioned to avoid direct sunlight, high ambient temperatures, excessive humidity, vibration, mechanical damage or interference from stock.
-The height of the meter displays should be between 1.4m and 1.75m above ground level and able to be easily read by a standing person.
+The bottom of the meter enclosure should be a minimum of 1.2 meters above the finished ground or floor level.

 Where do I position the meter station on a commercial or multi dwelling property?

 The meter station should be located outside (refer to residential requirements).
 However, it may be located inside the building if necessary for metering requirements or due to unavailability of a suitable outside location.
 Any inside meter station must be easily accessible during working hours.
 Access to the meter station should not pass through hazardous, restricted, or specified hygiene (e.g. food preparation) areas.
 The meters should be able to be easily read by a standing person.
 The meter station should also be secure and protected from damage.
 High rise or multi tenanted buildings should have all the meters located in a central area.